Many Sections

 Let’s start with the basics.
 Most SDSs include the following essential sections:

 Now, let’s count.
 But here’s the thing: not every one of these is mandatory.
-Practically speaking, that’s a lot—over a dozen sections in total.
+That’s a lot—over a dozen sections in total.
 It depends on the nature of the substance and the regulations in your area.

 Why the Number Varies

 The key takeaway?
-In real terms, the number of sections isn’t set in stone.
+The number of sections isn’t set in stone.
 It’s shaped by the content, the audience, and the purpose of the SDS.

 So, the goal isn’t to fill every box—it’s to make sure the information is clear, accurate, and useful.